agarrharr/awesome-cli-apps/readme.md

 ## Just for Fun

-- [cowsay](https://github.com/tnalpgge/rank-amateur-cowsay) - A configurable talking cow (and other animals).
 - [quote-cli](https://github.com/riyadhalnur/quote-cli) - Get a random quote or the quote of the day in your CLI.
 - [fortune](https://github.com/shlomif/fortune-mod) - Shows a random fortune.
 - [ponysay](https://github.com/erkin/ponysay) - Pony rewrite of cowsay.